arfieee/arfieee/README.md

 #### My Experience

 - :car: Currently leading the charge in ADAS at FORVIA, shaping the future of automotive technology.
-- :computer: Previously served as a Front-end Engineer at CloudProduction Limited, contributing to web and mobile app development projects.
+- :computer: Previously served as a Railway Signal Enginner in LS Electric.

-#### Available for Opportunities

-- 👯 Open to exciting opportunities in the field of Deep Learning, Computer Vision, and ADAS.

 #### Let's Connect